tonyb7/equations/CONTRIBUTING.md

 npm run build
 ```

 5. Set up the database.
-Please read the [PostgreSQL Setup](#postgresql-setup) section.
+Please read the [PostgreSQL Setup](#postgresql-setup) section for instructions.
 Once the database is set up, run the following script:
 ```
 ./bin/setupdb
 ```